awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-data-files.md

 In the preceding table, the headings indicate the following:
 + **Columnar** – Whether the file format physically stores data in a column\-oriented structure as opposed to a row\-oriented one\.
-+ **Supports Parallel Reads** – Whether the file format supports reading individual blocks within the file\.
++ **Supports parallel reads** – Whether the file format supports reading individual blocks within the file\.
 Reading individual blocks enables the distributed processing of a file across multiple independent Redshift Spectrum requests instead of having to read the full file in a single request\.
-+ **Split Unit** – For file formats that can be read in parallel, the split unit is the smallest chunk of data that a single Redshift Spectrum request can process\.
++ **Split unit** – For file formats that can be read in parallel, the split unit is the smallest chunk of data that a single Redshift Spectrum request can process\.
 **Note**
 Timestamp values in text files must be in the format `yyyy-MM-dd HH:mm:ss.SSSSSS`, as the following timestamp value shows: `2017-05-01 11:30:59.000000`\.

   We recommend using a columnar storage file format, such as Apache Parquet\.
 With a columnar storage file format, you can minimize data transfer out of Amazon S3 by selecting only the columns that you need\.

-## Compression Types for Redshift Spectrum<a name="c-spectrum-data-files-compression"></a>
+## Compression types for Redshift Spectrum<a name="c-spectrum-data-files-compression"></a>

 To reduce storage space, improve performance, and minimize costs, we strongly recommend that you compress your data files\.
 Redshift Spectrum recognizes file compression types based on the file extension\.